michaelsboost/Flat-Design-Character-Maker/README.md

 To-Do
 -------------

-- fix export to png
+- fix export to png on Android
 - add more content to categories and assets

 Development